Emil Q. Javier: Early life and education

 Javier was born in Santa Cruz, Laguna, Philippines.
 He earned his Ph.D. in Plant Breeding and Genetics from Cornell University, his master's degree from the University of Illinois at Urbana–Champaign and bachelor's degree from the University of the Philippines College of Agriculture (now the University of the Philippines Los Baños).

 Career

-Javier spearheaded the elevation the UPCA's Division of Plant Breeding into the UPLB Institute of Plant Breeding, which was approved and given funding under Presidential Decree No. 729 in June 1975, with Javier also serving as the Institute's first director.
+Javier spearheaded the elevation the UPCA's Division of Plant Breeding into the UPLB Institute of Plant Breeding, which was approved and given funding under Presidential Decree No. 729 in June 1975, with Javier also serving as the institute's first director.

+During his tenure as Chancellor of the UP Los Baños, Javier initiated the issuance of Executive Order No. 889 in 1983, which led to the establishment of the National Centers of Excellence in the Basic Sciences.
+The order designated several units within the University of the Philippines System as national centers, including the National Institute of Physics, the National Institute of Geological Sciences, and the Natural Sciences Research Institute at the UP Diliman, as well as the Institute of Mathematical Sciences, the Institute of Chemistry, and the Institute of Biological Sciences at the UP Los Baños.

+Javier later served as President of the University of the Philippines System from 1993 to 1999.
+His administration oversaw the creation of the UP Open University and UP Mindanao, as well as the formal institutionalization of the Ugnayan ng Pahinungod volunteer service program.
+He likewise advanced the university's biotechnology efforts by consolidating them into the National Institutes of Molecular Biology and Biotechnology (NIMBB), a multi-campus network spanning major UP constituent universities.

 Javier served as a presidential cabinet member and chair of the National Science Development Board.
 He worked at The Hague in the Netherlands as senior research fellow for the International Service for National Agricultural Research and went to Taiwan to direct work on vegetable research and development.
 After a few years abroad, Javier returned to his country at the request of former President Fidel V. Ramos to lead the University of the Philippines as its president.